 We routinely evaluate graduate admission applications for the possibility that the student can fill an available assistantship position.
 Current students in search of funding should check with us to discuss the availability of assistantships and assistantship eligibility requirements.
-The Graduate School also keeps a list of students in need of tuition or an assistantship.

-a) Graduate Research Assistantships (GRA)
+- a) Graduate Research Assistantships (GRA)

 Graduate research assistants are graduate students conducting academically significant research under the direction of a faculty member, who is generally a principal investigator on an external grant or contract.
 Graduate Research Assistantships are awarded by departments and professors who are engaged in research projects.
 Research assistantships offer exciting opportunities to participate in our department's research program.

-b) Graduate Teaching Assistantships (GTA)
+- b) Graduate Teaching Assistantships (GTA)